yktoo/yktoo.com/content/blog/0266/index.en.md

 There is a big red gate that confusingly looks like a finish, but is some half kilometre before the finish line.

-The lady in the pink shirt on the photo below is //Sarah Watson//, a granddaughter of Baron [Van Zuylen van Nijevelt][wiki:en:Van_Zuylen_van_Nievelt], a former owner of the De Haar Castle.
+The lady in the pink shirt on the photo below is {{< fl "Sarah Watson" >}}, a granddaughter of Baron [Van Zuylen van Nijevelt][wiki:en:Van_Zuylen_van_Nievelt], a former owner of the De Haar Castle.
 It was [her idea](http://www.haarzuilens.net/) to organise a marathon on the premises of the castle.
 ![](img:4.bp.blogspot.com/-muaxuM3UBw0/VSwaG3TOzkI/AAAAAAAAhjE/Fwq-0WU35bU/s1600/dsc08522.picasaweb.jpg:a "Sarah Watson is on the right.")

 The finish line: